-Negotiate Research and Material Transfer Agreements
+Submit Research and Material Transfer Agreements

 Innovation reviews, negotiates, and approves of a wide range of research agreements.
 Agreements provide the terms and conditions that enable investigators to receive funding, research tools, and information from industry and other sources.
 In addition, the agreements articulate what investigators and the institution must promise the provider in the form of reports, intellectual property rights, and deliverables.
 Effective December 2017, all requests for Material Transfer Agreements (MTA), Sponsored Research Agreements (SRA), and Confidential Disclosure Agreements (CDA) will be handled exclusively through Insight 4.0.
 Requests for these research support agreements must be submitted through Insight 4.0.

-Provide Advice on Start-Up Opportunities
+Access Advice on Start-Up Opportunities

 On occasion, the optimal strategy to commercialize a technology may be to create a new company to pursue the opportunity.
-Technologies that are paradigm shift and platform, as opposed to product specific, are often better suited to be developed in a new venture.
+Technologies that are a paradigm shift and platform, as opposed to product specific, are often better suited to be developed in a new venture.
 Innovation professionals in the Research and Licensing group and in the Mass General Brigham Innovation Fund have extensive expertise to support these transactions.
 Contact your Licensing Manager regarding these opportunities.